This piece was written after the Israeli massacre of Palestinian youth at the Lebanese border with Palestine on the Day of Return, May 15, 2011.

 And be further informed that we will riot in Gaza; we fully intend to riot in Gaza, and in Golan, in Maroon Ar-Ras and in Naqoora; in Rafah, Ramallah, and Karameh.
 And soon must come your avowal, your acknowledgment, your surrender.
 Then must come the dismantling, the demolishing, the unsettling.
 Then must come the great pause, and the gathering, and the Return.
 And I vow for those who elseways have traversed your hellish gates, who elsewise have suffered your deadly portals, an endless patience, a constant and determined descent, a third and final wave with no end, a divesting, a demining of obstacles, an end to the debacle, an existence in resistance.
 And your day is come.
 And you will bear the burden of your crimes.

-Many thanks to CounterPunch for publishing this piece in 2011.
+Many thanks to CounterPunch for publishing a version of this piece in 2011.